Welcome to the Maryland Chapter of the Star Legacy Foundation!

-- In Maryland in 2017, there were 550 fetal deaths, commonly known as stillbirths—loss of the baby in utero after 20 weeks gestation.
-This is a rate of 7.6 per 1,000 births, up slightly from 2016.
+In Maryland in 2018, there were 503 fetal deaths, commonly known as stillbirths—loss of the baby in utero after 20 weeks gestation.
+This is a rate of 7.0 per 1,000 births, down slightly from 2017.

-- Finally, there were 462 infant deaths (loss of the baby in the first year of life), the majority from pregnancy-related complications.
-This is a rate of 6.5 per 1,000 live births (the same as in 2016).
+Finally, there were 432 infant deaths (loss of the baby in the first year of life), the majority from pregnancy-related complications.
+This is a rate of 6.1 per 1,000 live births (down slightly from 2017).